 Concurrent fault is a broader concept than concurrent delay.
-It applies generally when there is any action of the victim that contributes to its own damage, resulting in a reduction of its indemnification to be determined by the court taking into consideration the specifics of each case.
-[10]
+It applies generally when there is any action of the victim that contributes to its own damage, resulting in a reduction of its indemnification to be determined by the court taking into consideration the specifics of each case.^[11]

 Peru deals with public and private construction disputes differently.
-Public works are regulated in accordance with the Public Procurement Law No. 30225 and Legislative Decree No. 1224 on the private investment promotion framework through public-private partnership for projects on assets; however, neither directly address concurrent delays.
+Public works are regulated in accordance with the Public Procurement Law^[12] and a Legislative Decree.^[13] However, neither directly addresses concurrent delays.
 Private works, on the other hand, offer different routes to resolve concurrent delays, considering foreign legal case law.

-Although there does not appear to be a legal definition of concurrent delay in Colombian law, it does seem to be common practice for real estate developers and contractors to include a concurrent delay provision in contracts.
-[11]
+While there does not appear to be a legal definition of 'concurrent delay' in Colombian law, it does seem to be common practice for real estate developers and contractors to include a concurrent delay provision in contracts.^[14]

-From the above, attempting to determine a likely outcome for the five given scenarios in civil law countries is difficult and would probably be dependent on whether the contract itself provided a definition.
+From the above, attempting to determine a likely outcome of the five scenarios in civil law countries is difficult and would probably depend on whether the contract itself provided a definition.

-CHALLENGES IN DETERMINING DAMAGES OWING TO CONCURRENT DELAY
+CHALLENGES IN DETERMINING DAMAGES DUE TO CONCURRENT DELAY

 Apportionment is a buzzword in concurrent delay discussions.
-In the not-so-distant past, if concurrent delay was deemed to have occurred, it typically meant a contractor was due 'time but not money'.
+In the not-so-distant past, if concurrent delay was deemed to have occurred, it typically meant a contractor was due 'time but no money'.
+Recently, however, there has been a trend towards 'apportionment'.

-In recent times, there has been a trend towards apportionment.
-However, if the definition of concurrent delay was confusing, the meaning of apportionment is even more so.
-Part of the confusion stems from whether the apportionment is referring to time or damages.
+Yet, if the definition of concurrent delay was confusing, the meaning of apportionment is even more so.
+Part of the confusion stems from whether the apportionment is referring to time or to damages.

-In the United States, the 'time but no money' concept originated in the 1934 case Newport News Shipbuilding & Dry Dock Co v US, which found that neither party could recover if both parties contributed to the same total delay.^[12]

-Later, the George Sollitt Constr Co v United States case found that a party may recover damages where there are multiple causes of delay to project completion, but only 'when clear apportionment of the delay attributable to each party has been established'.
-[13]
+In the United States, the 'time but no money' concept originated in the 1934 case Newport News Shipbuilding & Dry Dock Co v US, which found that neither party could recover if both parties contributed to the same total delay.^[15] Later, the George Sollitt Constr Co v United States case found that a party may recover damages where there are multiple causes of delay to project completion, but only 'when clear apportionment of the delay attributable to each party has been established'.^[16]

-In this case, it would seem that apportionment is referring to the allocation of delay (time) to each party.
+In this case, it would seem that 'apportionment' is referring to the allocation of delay (time) to each party.
 In other words, if a delay period can be refined such that segments of time can be allocated individually to the separate parties, then damages can likewise be apportioned.

-As an example, and using scenario three from above, if delay can be measured at the time the contractor delay commences (while the employer delay was already ongoing), then it should be possible to segregate the time when only the employer delay was occurring from the time when both the employer and contractor delay were overlapping.
+As an example, and using scenario three from above, if delay can be measured at the time the contractor delay commences (while the employer delay was ongoing), then it should be possible to segregate the time when just the employer delay was occurring from the time when both the employer and contractor delay were overlapping.